 How Can Ductility Be Improved in Metals?

 Ductility in most metals can be improved by annealing.
 This process requires the metal to be uniformly heated to a temperature that is higher than the glass transition temperature but significantly lower than the softening temperature.
 This heating causes the crystal boundaries to dissolve, leaving the structure amorphous (when hot).
 As the metal cools, crystal growth restarts and the structure cools to a maximum general crystal size if the cooling is slow.
-Ductile behavior will begin to fracture these large crystals to a smaller size, generally hardening the material.
-This is commonly called work-hardening and it leads to brittle behavior and the end of ductility.
+Ductile behavior will begin to fracture these large crystals into smaller pieces, generally hardening the material.
+This is commonly called work-hardening, and it leads to brittle behavior and the end of ductility.

 What Factors Affect the Ductility of Metals?